DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

         - Designed to inject threat indicators onto systems and networks in an effort to trigger other security controls (e.g. place a suspicious file on a server)
         - detection and prevention controls should immediately detect and/or block this traffic as potentially malicious
     - See:
         - OWASP Web Security Testing Guide
+            - 🖱️Phase 1 Before Development Begins: Define a SDLC, Review Policies and Standards, Develop Measurement and Metrics Criteria and Ensure Traceability
+            - 🖱️Phase 2 During Definition and Design: Review Security Requirements, Review Design and Architecture, Create and Review UML Models, Create and Review Threat Models
+            - 🖱️Phase 3 During Development: Code Walkthrough, Code Reviews
+            - 🖱️Phase 4 During Deployment: Application Penetration Testing, Configuration Management Testing
+            - 🖱️Phase 5 During Maintenance and Operations: Conduct Operational Management Reviews, Conduct Periodic Health Checks, Ensure Change Verification
         - OSSTMM (Open Source Security Testing Methodology Manual)
-        - NIST 800-115
+        - NIST 800-115 (🎤Planning, 🎤Discovery, 🎤Attack, 🎤Reporting)
         - FedRAMP Penetration Test Guidance
         - PCI DSS Information Supplemental on Penetration Testing Note📝 PCI DSS requires a rescan of  application at least annually and after any change in the application.